-After an unsuccessful reminder, the formal prosecution is initiated against the taxpayer by way of a regular debt enforcement procedure for overdue taxes and accrued interest for late payment (DBG 165).
+After an unsuccessful reminder, formal prosecution is initiated against the taxpayer by way of a regular debt enforcement procedure for overdue taxes and accrued interest for late payment.
 In this context, the final tax assessment is equal to an enforceable judgment so that the preliminary debt-enforcement procedures (eg, formal last invitation to pay) do not, by law, have to (but may out of courtesy) be undertaken by the tax authorities.
-Taxes related to real estate (eg, cantonal real estate capital gains taxes) are typically secured by a legal pledge that allows for a direct enforcement of the claim by way of a realisation of the pledge.
+Taxes related to real estate (eg, cantonal real estate capital gains taxes) are typically secured by a legal pledge that allows for direct enforcement of the claim by way of a realisation of the pledge.

-Further to formal debt-enforcement measures, tax claims may be secured by pledges or guarantees (DBG 169, 173), formal arrest (DBG 170), the refusal of radiation of a liquidating entity from the commercial register (DBG 171) and land register blockings (DBG 172).
-These measures should secure the taxpayer's Swiss assets, which may at a later stage serve as a basis for the enforcement and collection of the tax and interest claims.
+Further to formal debt-enforcement measures, tax claims may be secured by pledges or guarantees, formal arrest, the refusal of deletion from the commercial registry of a liquidating entity from the commercial register and land register blockings.
+These measures should secure the taxpayer's Swiss assets, which may, at a later stage, serve as a basis for the enforcement and collection of the tax and interest claims.